Skip to content

 motorcycle

-I rode a for almost 15 years before changing my daily commute from a bike to a car for 2 reasons – firstly I got married, so it was not safe when I had to bring my wife as a pillion rider on long distance and secondly my new workplace was nearer and thus there was less traffic jam compared my original journey all the way to KL city centre.
+I rode a motorcycle for almost 15 years before changing my daily commute from a bike to a car for 2 reasons – firstly I got married, so it was not safe when I had to bring my wife as a pillion rider on long distance and secondly my new workplace was nearer and thus there was less traffic jam compared my original journey all the way to KL city centre.
 So it makes sense to drive car then.
 I miss biking so I still watch other rides if possible and the one that started it all was the Long Way Round – image source: Amazon.

 Read More »My Top 3 Epic Motorcycle Rides Watched on Youtube